Hofer-Julian/julianhofer.eu/content/blog/03-git-forges.md

 Most people use Git in combination with modern Git forges like GitHub and GitLab.
 Git doesn't know anything about these forges, which is why CLI tools exist to close that gap.
-It's still good to know how handle things without them, so I will also explain how to do things with only Git.
+It's still good to know how to handle things without them, so I will also explain how to do things with only Git.
 For GitHub there's [`gh`](https://cli.github.com/) and for GitLab there's [`glab`](https://docs.gitlab.com/editor_extensions/gitlab_cli/).
 Both of them are Go binaries without any dependencies that work on Linux, macOS and Windows.
 If you don't like any of the provided installation methods, you can simply download the binary, make it executable and put it in your `PATH`.

-Luckily they also have mostly the same command line interface.
+Luckily, they also have mostly the same command line interface.
 First, you have to login with the command that corresponds to your git forge:
 ```
 gh auth login